ScottWe/solidity-1/tutorials/5_client_data.md

   1. We must instrument the property, just as we have done in [previous tutorials](3_transactions.md).
-  2. Before each transaction, we must place new values in each interference entry of `invested`.
+  2. Before each transaction, we must place new values in each representative entry of `invested`.

 If we were to stop after step one, we would be left with a bounded model, just as we had constructed in [tutorial 3](3_transactions.md).
-To generalize this to an arbitrary number of clients, we must begin each transaction with new values at each interference vertex.
+To generalize this to an arbitrary number of clients, we must begin each transaction with new values at each representative vertex.
 Intuitively, we can think of this as allowing a new client from the same client group to make a move.
 Let's see how this looks in practice.

 In general, we must instrument the property against any arbitrary clients.
 We will see an example of this in the next tutorial.
 However, for our simple